Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Introduction

 $\Lambda$CDM also faces another tension from the observed angular scale and redshift depth of the baryon acoustic oscillation (BAO) ruler.
 This is a feature in the large-scale correlation function of galaxies that was imprinted at early times, essentially corresponding to the first angular peak in the CMB power spectrum \citep{Eisenstein_1998}.
 The comoving length $r_d$ of the BAO ruler should have remained constant for $z \lesssim 1060$.
-Starting with the seminal works of \citet{Cole_2005} and \citet{Eisenstein_2005}, the BAO feature has been detected at increasingly higher precision, most recently by the Dark Energy Spectroscopic Instrument (DESI) Collaboration in their Data Release~2 (DR2) \citep{DESI_2025}.
+Starting with the seminal works of \cite{Cole_2005} and \cite{Eisenstein_2005}, the BAO feature has been detected at increasingly higher precision, most recently by the Dark Energy Spectroscopic Instrument (DESI) Collaboration in their Data Release~2 (DR2) \citep{DESI_2025}.
+DESI DR2 is particularly important since it provides crucial constraints on the expansion history at intermediate redshifts.
 The measurements are in $\approx 3\sigma$ tension with $\Lambda$CDM expectations \citep{Calabrese_2025}.
-However, a look at all available BAO measurements over the last 20 years shows that the actual level of tension is more like $3.8\sigma$, highlighting that the BAO `anomaly' has to be taken seriously \citep[table~2 of][]{Banik_2025_BAO}.
+However, a look at all available BAO measurements over the last 20 years shows that the actual level of tension is more like $3.8\sigma$, highlighting that the BAO `anomaly' has to be taken seriously (table~2 of \citep{Banik_2025_BAO}).

 These difficulties with $\Lambda$CDM might suggest a problem with our understanding of the $\mathcal{O} \left( 10^{-5} \right)$ CMB anisotropies.
 However, we can infer $H_0$ using only the CMB monopole temperature in combination with the primordial light element abundances, relying on the well-established theory of Big Bang nucleosynthesis \citep[BBN;][]{Cyburt_2016}.
 This BAO + BBN route to $H_0$ gives $68.51 \pm 0.58$~km/s/Mpc \citep{DESI_2025}, far below local measurements of $cz'$.
 Thus, problems with measurements of the subtle CMB anisotropies cannot account for the Hubble tension.